NSW

 NSW Speeding Fine

-Most speeding pages are really about one first question: which speed band does the notice fall into, and what does that do to the fine and points?
+Most NSW speeding notices come down to one question first: which speed band does the notice allege, and what does that do to the fine, points, and licence risk?

 Quick answer

 NSW penalties vary by offence details, location, and licence type.
-Use the calculator and linked guides for a practical estimate, then verify with the official authority.
+Use the calculator and linked guides for an estimate, then verify with the official authority.

 Calculate Your NSW Penalty